MIKKO-MAAKOLO/MIKKO-MAAKOLO/README.md

-<h1 align="center">Hi 👋, I'm Egor (MIKKO-MAAKOLO)</h1>
+<h1 align="center">Hi, I'm MIKKO 👋</h1>
-<h3 align="center">InfoSec Student | Junior SOC Analyst</h3>

 <p align="center">
-  I'm a 3rd-year Information Security student focusing on network security, Linux infrastructure, and practical backend development.
+  Just a student diving into Information Security.
+I use this space to store my pet projects, figure out how networks and security mechanisms work under the hood, and practice my skills.
 </p>

 ---